National Economic Indicators Series

 About National Economics (NIEIR)

 The National Institute of Economic and Industry Research (NIEIR), also known as National Economics, is recognised as the industry leader in the development and provision of robust economic modelling at the smallest credible geographic unit (Local Government Area).
-For 19 years NIEIR have been producing the annual benchmark State of the Regions Report(opens a new window) commissioned by the Australian Local Government Association (ALGA).
+NIEIR produce the annual benchmark State of the Regions Report(opens a new window) commissioned by the Australian Local Government Association (ALGA).
 These reports benchmark regional economies and identifies strategies that strengthen local and regional economic and employment outcomes, laying the framework for future policy direction and emphasizing the role and importance of local government.

 About .id, the population experts

-.id is a company of population experts - demographers, spatial analysts, urban planners, forecasters, census data and IT experts who build demographic information products for Australia & New Zealand.
+.id is a company of population experts - demographers, spatial analysts, urban planners, forecasters, census data and IT experts who build demographic information products for Australia and New Zealand.

 We understand how cities, towns and regions are growing and changing.
 Name a place and we can tell you about its population’s past, present and future!